 - Since most rays passed through, Rutherford concluded that most of the space inside the atom is empty.

-- Few rays got reflected because of the repulsion of its positive with some other positive charge inside the atom.
+- A few rays got reflected because of the repulsion of its positive with some other positive charge inside the atom.

-- 1/1000th of rays got strongly deflected because of a very strong positive charge in the center of the atom he called this strong positive charge as “nucleus”.
+- 1/1000th of the rays got strongly deflected because of a very strong positive charge in the centre of the atom.
+He called this strong positive charge “nucleus”.

 Rutherford’s Structure of Atom

-- The nucleus is at the center of an atom, where most of the charge and mass are concentrated.
+- The nucleus is at the centre of an atom, where most of the charge and mass is concentrated.